 In the 1950s, US Navy engineer Frank Watlington was working in Bermuda at a top secret listening station built to detect Russian submarines during the height of the Cold War.
 During certain times of the year, Watlington began hearing unusual and eerie sounds coming from the ocean, and started recording these strange sounds.
 Watlington soon came to believe that these otherworldly sounds were being made by humpback whales that spent the winter off the coast of Bermuda.
 However, this was at a time when commercial whaling was driving many species of whale to the brink of extinction, and the story goes that he didn’t tell anyone about the sounds, for fear whalers would use them to find and hunt whales.

 Eventually, Watlington was put in touch with bio-acoustician and Ocean Alliance Founder and President Dr. Roger Payne.
-With colleagues Katy Payne and Scott McVay, Dr. Payne travelled to Bermuda to meet with Frank Watlington.
+In 1967, with colleagues Katy Payne and Scott McVay, Dr. Payne travelled to Bermuda to meet with Frank Watlington.
 Upon studying the intricate vocalizations of the humpback whales, they realized that what they were hearing were fixed rhythmic patterns of repeated sound: in other words, song.
-This discovery was a landmark moment in the birth of modern whale biology.
+This discovery was a landmark moment in the birth of modern whale biology and in the trajectory of Dr. Payne’s career.
+“Few experiences have had a deeper effect on me — it changed my life,” Dr. Payne has said.
+“When I heard the sounds that those whales made, it had such a profound effect on me that I wanted everyone to hear them, and the idea of making a record was born.”

 The Save the Whale movement